Thomas C. Jerdon: Natural history

 Jerdon started collecting birds almost immediately on arrival in India on 21 February 1836.
 He sent his collections of birds collected during his early travels to William Jardine for identification, but by the time they arrived at Jardine's house in Scotland they had become infested by moths.
 Jerdon trusted his own identifications from then on, publishing A Catalogue of the Birds of the Indian Peninsula for the Madras Journal of Literature and Science (1839–40).
 This included 420 species, almost doubling the list produced earlier by Colonel W. H. Sykes.

 The want of brief, but comprehensive Manual of the Natural History of India has been long felt by all interested in such inquiries.
 At the present, it is necessary to search through voluminous transactions of learned Societies, and scientific Journals, to obtain any general acquaintance with what has been already ascertained regarding the Fauna of India, and, excepting to a few more favorably placed, even these are inaccessible.
 The issue of a Manual, which should comprise all available information in sufficient detail for the discrimination and identification of such objects of Natural History as might be met with, without being rendered cumbrous by minutiae of synonymy or of history, has therefore long been considered a desideratum.

 To meet this want it is proposed to publish a series of such Manuals for all the Vertebrated Animals of India, containing characters of all the classes, orders, families, and genera, and descriptions of all the species of all Mammals, Birds, Reptiles, and Fishes, found in India.

 Prospectus in his Birds of India regarding the proposed The Fauna of British India, Including Ceylon and Burma.

 Jerdon's most important publication was The Birds of India (1862–64), which included over 1008 species in two volumes with the second volume in two parts.
 This work was dedicated to Lord Canning and Lord Elgin who supported the venture.

 This work was not without its critics.
 A reviewer pointed out that Jerdon seemed unaware of the significance of geographic distributions in evolutionary relatedness.
-Jerdon was an admirer of the Quinarian classification of Swainson.
+Jerdon was an admirer of the Quinarian classification of William Swainson.
 Jerdon's opinion on Darwin's theory was that it "perhaps, lays too much stress on external and fortuitous circumstances as producing varieties, and not enough on the inherent power of change."
 The reviewer also pointed out problems in his usage of George Gray's arrangement of the bird classes and states: "In thus following the phantasies of Kaup, and the mad vagaries of Bonaparte (in his latest writings), we cannot believe that Dr. Jerdon has acted well for his own reputation, nor wisely as regards the class of readers for whom his volumes are specially intended."
 Jerdon documented the local names of many birds although he did not follow a consistent spelling for Hindi and Urdu words.